 - Keep your weight in check.
 Obesity causes extra fatigue in several ways;

 - Adjust your eating habits.
-Deep-fried and sugary foods require a lot of energy to process and therefore cause fatigue.
+Deep-fried foods and food high in sugar consume a lot of energy and therefore cause fatigue.
 Make sure your diet includes plenty of fruit and vegetables, so that you also get enough vitamins and minerals.
 Eating late at night and going to bed on a full stomach can greatly disturb your sleep.

 Additional risks and side effects

 Given the risks and side effects associated with the use of sleep medication, such as tiredness during the day, influence on driving and dependency, using a short-acting soporific drug in the lowest possible dose is preferred.
 Furthermore, the effectiveness for inducing sleep wears off after two weeks once the body adjusts to the medicine.